Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Introduction

 The second part of our paper is organized as follows: Section~\ref{sec:superchs} provides background on quantum superchannels to generalize the concepts of one-way LOCC and LOCR bipartite channels to superchannels.
-Section~\ref{sec: VI} explores the task of approximate quantum error correction, i.e., simulating a quantum channel from an arbitrary quantum channel and LOCR superchannels.
-The performance of approximate quantum error correction is again quantified with the normalized diamond distance and channel infidelity, and again the error measures are equal when the goal is to simulate identity channel and there is assistance of common randomness.
-Section~\ref{sec: VII} presents the major contribution of the second part, a semi-definite program that gives a lower bound on the error in simulating a quantum channel with an arbitrary channel and LOCR superchannels.
-A much simplified SDP is given for the simulation of an identity channel, the case of interest in approximate quantum error correction, by leveraging its symmetries.
+Section~\ref{sec: VI} explores the task of channel simulation, i.e., simulating a quantum channel from an arbitrary quantum channel and LOCR superchannels.
+The performance of channel simulation is again quantified with the normalized diamond distance and channel infidelity, and again the error measures are equal when the goal is to simulate the identity channel with the assistance of common randomness.
+Section~\ref{sec: VII} presents the major contribution of the second part, an SDP that gives a lower bound on the error in simulating a quantum channel with an arbitrary channel and LOCR superchannels.
+We detail a much simplified SDP for the simulation of an identity channel, the case of interest in approximate quantum error correction, by leveraging its unitary covariance symmetry.

 Section~\ref{sec: VIII} presents plots that result from numerical calculations of our SDP error bounds.
-Example~I bounds the error in simulating teleportation using a certain mixed state as the resource state, demonstrating that two-PPT-extendiblity criterion can achieve tighter bounds when compared to the PPT criterion alone.
-Example~II bounds the error in unideal teleportation when using two-mode squeezed states (with maximum photon number three) as the resource state.
-Example~III bounds the error in simulating an identity channel using three-level amplitude damping channels and LOCR superchannels.
+The first example in Section~\ref{sec:ex-1} bounds the error in approximate teleportation using a certain mixed state as the resource state, demonstrating that two-PPT-extendiblity constraints can achieve tighter bounds when compared to PPT constraints alone.
+The second example in Section~\ref{sec:ex-3d-tele-2d-resource} considers the bounds when using a lower dimensional resource state to simulate a higher dimensional identity channel.
+The next example in Section~\ref{sec:ex-depol-ch} considers the bounds for qubit and qutrit depolarizing channels.
+The penultimate example in Section~\ref{sec:ex-2} bounds the error in approximate teleportation when using two-mode squeezed states as the resource state.
+The final example in Section~\ref{sec:ex-3} bounds the error in simulating an identity channel when using the three-level amplitude damping channel \cite{Chessa2021Feb}, and it is thus an example of our bound applied to approximate quantum error correction.

 Section~\ref{sec: Conclusion} concludes by discussing several open questions for future work.
+We note here that Python code for calculating the SDPs in our paper is available with its arXiv posting.